cqtan/imi-unicorns/readme.md

 ----
 ## Train
-Training is now simplified to the point that only training data are grouped together in a folder, which is named after their class.
+Training is now simplified to the point that only training data is needed that are grouped together in a folder.
+The folders should also be named after their class.
 All of these folders should then be located within a parent folder, such as 'data'.
-A possible folder structre is as follows:
+A possible folder structure is as follows:

 data
 * botany